Alabama Pharmacy Technician Program

 Apply Now

-How to Become a Certified Pharmacy Technician in Alabama
+How to become a certified Pharmacy Technician in Alabama

 The Alabama Board of Pharmacy is the official licensing board for pharmacy technicians in the state of Alabama.
 To obtain a pharmacy tech certification in Alabama, you must follow the requirements created by the Board, which include: